gluwa/creditcoin3/attestation_doc.md

 - (Un)Registering Attestors
 - Setting committee size (min number of attestors).
 - Setting of supported chains
-- Inherent for submitting a signed attetation (signed by the entire network)
+- Inherent for submitting a signed attestation (signed by the entire network)

 So it is part a registry as a provider for the attestation data on chain, the attestations are linked to eachother with a digest, this digest is calculated client side by validators.